 If you think that you’re entitled to a refund of your PPI tax, you have two options.
 You can contact a company to do it for you, or you can apply for the refund yourself by complete and submitting to HMRC an R40 form, or an R43 form if you’re living overseas.

 If you wish for a company to do it for you, it could work out more convenient and may be worth doing if you think you will never get around to doing it yourself, don’t want to try and work out how to complete the forms and submit to HMRC or don’t want or have an accountant that can do it on your behalf.
 However, there will be a fee, so you won’t receive the full refund.
 Doing it yourself will take more time, but is possible and in the end, you will receive the refund in its entirety.

-To apply for the refund yourself, there is an online version and a postal version of the form, there is also a helpful guide for anyone struggling to complete the form.
+To apply for the refund yourself, there is an online version and a postal version of the R40 and R43 form, there is also a helpful guide for anyone struggling to complete the form.